 It may be especially useful when you cannot take the prescribed medications available for migraines.
 Finding what works for you is essential.
 It might also be worth finding out if there is a teaching or community clinic close to you that may have reduced rates.

 I have also found using ice and heat, biofeedback, and tens machines effective (and cheaper) for reducing migraines.
 These have all worked for me.
-Give them a try.
+Give one a try.

 It seems I’ve stirred up a hornets nest and a number of acupuncturists

 have threatened legal action if I did not remove the DIY section of this